Orthotest/Orthotest.github.io/_posts/sports/2015-08-14-denovo-stratified.md

 ##  Inclusion Criteria

--Age 18-55 years
+- Age 18-55 years

--Pre-treatment arthroscopic confirmation, (at least one of the following)
+- Pre-treatment arthroscopic confirmation, (at least one of the following)

-*One or two contained lesion(s) of the femoral condyle, trochlear groove, or patella (ICRS grade 3-4)
+* One or two contained lesion(s) of the femoral condyle, trochlear groove, or patella (ICRS grade 3-4)

 -or-

-*OCD lesion(s) with healed bone base, non-sclerotic, no loss of bone > 6 mm from surrounding subchondral plate
+* OCD lesion(s) with healed bone base, non-sclerotic, no loss of bone > 6 mm from surrounding subchondral plate

--Peripheral cartilage debridement to healthy cartilage that results in at least one lesion with an area of > 2 cm2 and ≤ 7.5 cm2
+- Peripheral cartilage debridement to healthy cartilage that results in at least one lesion with an area of > 2 cm2 and ≤ 7.5 cm2

--Lesion(s) to be treated must be contained by surrounding native cartilage > 70% of periphery
+- Lesion(s) to be treated must be contained by surrounding native cartilage > 70% of periphery

--Ligaments in affected knee are stable
+- Ligaments in affected knee are stable

--Ipsilateral knee compartment has intact menisci (or meniscectomized remnant > 5 mm rim)
+- Ipsilateral knee compartment has intact menisci (or meniscectomized remnant > 5 mm rim)

--Contralateral knee is asymptomatic, stable, and fully functional
+- Contralateral knee is asymptomatic, stable, and fully functional

--Refractory to conservative treatment (HA/corticosteroid injection, arthroscopy/ debridement/ chondroplasty/ loose body removal, and > 3 months from the start of either treatment
+- Refractory to conservative treatment (HA/corticosteroid injection, arthroscopy/ debridement/ chondroplasty/ loose body removal, and > 3 months from the start of either treatment

--Moderate to Extreme pain indicated for any question of the KOOS-Pain Scale (P2-P9),
+- Moderate to Extreme pain indicated for any question of the KOOS-Pain Scale (P2-P9),

 ##  Exclusion Criteria